ibm-cloud-docs/vsrx/access-gateway-appliances.md

 {:important: .important}
 {:download: .download}

-# Viewing All Your Gateway Appliances
+# Viewing all your Gateway Appliances
 {: #viewing-all-your-gateway-appliances}

 The Gateway Appliances screen in the {{site.data.keyword.cloud}} infrastructure is where you can display and access all Network Gateway Appliances, including the {{site.data.keyword.vsrx_full}}.